 Because our aim is to reveal general principles around learned pessimism, rather than to model specific human pathologies, we frame our model as a simple fable.
 Our protagonist is a fox.
 In the course of its foraging, it occasionally comes across a burrow in the ground.
 Sometimes the burrow will contain a rabbit that the fox can catch and eat, but sometimes the burrow will contain a fierce badger that may injure the fox.
 Perhaps our fox lives in an environment where badgers are common, or perhaps it lives in an environment where badgers are rare, but the fox has no way of knowing beforehand which is the case.
 Where badgers are rare, it is worth taking the minor risk involved in digging up a burrow to hunt rabbits.
-Where badgers are common it is not worth the risk and the fox should eschew burrows in favor of other foraging options.
-The fox encounters burrows one after the other, and faces the decision of whether to dig at the burrow or whether to slink away.
+Where badgers are common, it is not worth the risk and the fox should eschew burrows in favor of safer foraging options: mice, birds, fruits, berries etc. The fox encounters burrows one at a time, and faces the decision of whether to dig at the burrow or whether to slink away.
 The only information available to the fox at each decision point is the prior probability that badgers are common, and its own experiences with previous burrows.